gz/rust-cpuid/README.md

 A library to parse the x86 CPUID instruction, written in rust with no external dependencies.
 The implementation closely resembles the Intel CPUID manual description.
 The library does only depend on libcore.

-The code should be in sync with the latest March 2018 revision of the Intel Architectures Software Developer’s Manual.
+- For Intel platforms: The code should be in sync with the March 2018 revision of the Intel Architectures SDM.
+- For AMD platforms it should be in sync with the AMD64 systems manual no. 24594,  Revision 3.32 (March 2021).

 ## Library usage